 The FCPP framework consists of three interconnected elements:

-- Measuring the capability and performance of the National Network through a structured, standardized annual assessment;
+- Measuring the capability and performance of individual fusion centers as well as the National Network as a whole through a structured, standardized Annual Assessment;

 - Mitigating identified gaps in order to increase capabilities, improve performance, and sustain fusion center operations.